angary/lonely-bot/README.md

 ## Extra Information <a name="Extra_Information"></a>
 - The bot is named lonely bot after Lone Druid a Dota 2 hero who has a cool bear.
-- The lack of commands is a 'software engineering technique' and not because I'm too lazy.
 - Heroku runs whatever code is on the master branch - so keep that branch clean!